-With Pro Plus and Enterprise plan, you can configure SAML 2.0 with OptiSigns via OneLogin using Shibboleth.
-Shibboleth is based on SAML, setup the authentication using Shibboleth connector on OneLogin will be similar to the normal SAML connector.
+With Pro Plus and Enterprise plans, you can configure SAML 2.0 with OptiSigns via OneLogin using Shibboleth.
+Shibboleth is based on SAML, the setup of the authentication using the Shibboleth connector on OneLogin will be similar to the normal SAML connector.

-OneLogin will be acting as the IDP (Identify Provider), and OptiSigns will be working as the SP(Service Provider).
+OneLogin will be acting as the IDP (Identity Provider), and OptiSigns will be working as the SP(Service Provider).

 Set up OptiSigns & OneLogin:

-Fill in subdomain field and click Activate.
-After that you can use this sub domain for "
+Fill in the subdomain field and click Activate.
+After that, you can use this subdomain for "

 You can also map your own domain like digitalsigns.yourcompany.com by following this article.

-Next go to SAML Single Sign On setting page:
+Next, go to the SAML Single Sign On setting page:

 Click Enable SAML SSO.